lkcozy/awesome-sensorthings-api/README.md

 - [Frost-Client](https://github.com/FraunhoferIOSB/FROST-Client): a Java-based client library for the SensorThingsAPI and aims to simplify development of SensorThings enabled client applications.
 - [SensorThings API Python Client](https://pypi.org/project/frost-sta-client/#/): a client library to facilitate interaction with a FROST SensorThingsAPI Server
 - [Geodan SensorThings .NET SDK](https://github.com/gost/sensorthings-net-sdk) : makes it easy to add OGC SensorThings support to your .NET application.
+- [stapy](https://github.com/zMoooooritz/stapy): An easy to use SensorThings API Client written in Python
+- [sensor-things-server](https://github.com/PAR-Government/sensor-things-server): Implementation of OGC SensorThings server in .NET that is suitable for being embedded into Xamarin
+- 🐳 [sensorcamp-munich](https://github.com/lrswss/sensorcamp-munich): Docker stack to setup a LoRaWAN infrastructure including a FROST-Server on a Raspberry Pi

 ## [Custom Extensions](https://github.com/opengeospatial/sensorthings/discussions/146)